lmoesle/nx-nuxt-bug/README.md

 # NxNuxtDemo

+> Issue has been resolved by creating an alias for the lib in the nuxt config.
+See https://github.com/nrwl/nx/issues/22410#issuecomment-2072085078

 This project is a demo to reproduce an issue with the @nx/nuxt plugin ([see](https://github.com/nrwl/nx/issues/22410)).

 ## Steps to reproduce